Kim Jones (designer): Louis Vuitton, 2011–2018

-Dior, 2018–present
+Dior, 2018–2025

-On 19 March 2018, Jones was announced as creative director of Dior Homme, replacing Kris Van Assche.
+On 19 March 2018, Jones was announced as artistic director of Dior Homme, replacing Kris Van Assche.
 Prior to his first Dior Homme show, it was confirmed that he had designed the morning suit worn by David Beckham at the wedding of Prince Harry and Meghan Markle on 19 May 2018.
 Jones debuted his first collection for Dior Homme in June 2018 at Men's Fashion Week in Paris.

 In May 2019, Jones revealed concept sketches for South Korean artists, BTS, announcing that Dior would be in charge of designing custom-made tour outfits, ahead of the band's Love Yourself World Tour.
 With the help of other creative directors such as Matthew Williams and Yoon Ahn (Dior's jewellery director) they incorporated Dior's iconic feminine, floral designs with industrial-like harnesses and chains.

 Jones has been assisted for some 15 years by fellow Brit designer Lucy Beeden, who is currently Dior Men's Design Director.

+In 2024 Jones launched first ever Dior Men's couture collection inspired by photographs of Rudolf Nureyev by his uncle Colin Jones.

+As of January 2025, Dior announced that Kim Jones was stepping down as artistic director of Dior Homme.

-Fendi, 2020–present
+Fendi, 2020–2024

-In September, 2020 Jones was announced as also taking the role of Artistic Director of Fendi's women's collection, formerly occupied by Karl Lagerfeld.
+In September 2020, Jones was announced as also taking the role of Artistic Director of Fendi's women's collection, formerly occupied by Karl Lagerfeld.

+In October 2024, it was announced that Kim Jones would be stepping down from his role as Artistic Director of Fendi's haute couture, ready-to-wear, and fur collections for women.

 Other projects

-Jones has contributed both as stylist and art director for magazines including Dazed & Confused, Arena Homme +, Another Magazine, the New York Times T Style magazine, 10 Men, V Man, i-D magazine, Numero Homme, and Fantastic Man.
+Jones has contributed both as stylist and art director for magazines including Dazed & Confused, Arena Homme +, Another Magazine, the New York Times T Style magazine, 10 Men, V Man, i-D magazine, Harper's Bazaar, Numero Homme, and Fantastic Man.
 He has also contributed womenswear styling for V and POP magazines.